 IT’S A HAND-FULL OF SCIENCE

-Interdisciplinary know-how from many different scientific and research areas was necessary take the development of the LAUFMAUS® from an idea to the product.
+Interdisciplinary know-how from many different scientific and research areas was necessary to turn the development of the LAUFMAUS® from the idea to reality.

 (Graduate sports scientist and member of the LAUFMAUS®-development team)